 Some people have insurance that will cover one yearly preventive visit but will not cover any office visits for treatment of medical conditions.
 People who have this type of coverage naturally want to get as much done in their preventive visit as possible.
 However, the insurance companies recognize and do not cover tests done for the medical problems.
 They are therefore applied to your deductible.

-A preventive visit is typically done for someone who is feeling well and has no particular problems.
-It does not cover problems requiring additional testing such as severe joint pain, or an acute illness.
-If someone does come in for a preventive exam and has a significant medical problem that needs to be addressed, we will typically change the visit to an illness visit.
+An annual Wellness visit is typically done for someone who is feeling well and has no particular problems.
+It does not cover problems requiring additional testing such as severe joint pain, or an acute illness or management of chronic medical problems.
+If someone does come in for a preventive exam and has medical problems that need to be addressed, we will typically change the visit to an illness visit or take extra time added to the wellness visit.
+In that case, you will be charged a co-pay, not required for Wellness visits.

-The preventive visit includes family history, current medications, any current symptoms and may include a physical exam, including a breast exam and Pap test for women and a prostate check for men.
+The preventive visit includes an extensive questionnaire, family history, current medications, any current symptoms and may include a physical exam, including a breast exam and Pap test for women.
+Medicare Wellness exams do not require a physical exam, but include a memory assessment and gait evaluation.

-Covered screening tests include a mammogram for women to screen for breast cancer.
-Current guidelines are for an exam every 2 years, unless there is a personal or family history of breast cancer, in which case, yearly exams are done.
-If previous pap tests have been normal, current recommendations are for every 5 years and stop after 65.
-In patients over 50, some type of screening for colon cancer (yearly stool card or a colonoscopy done every 10 years) is also included.
-Currently, routine prostate cancer screening is not recommended unless there is a family history of prostate cancer.
+Covered screening tests include a mammogram for women to screen for breast cancer every 2 years for average risk women 50-75 years old.
+If there is a personal or family history of breast cancer, yearly exams are recommended.
+If previous pap tests have been normal, current recommendations are for every 5 years and if normal,stop after 65.
+In patients 50-78, some type of screening for colon cancer (yearly stool card or a colonoscopy done every 10 years) is also included.
+Currently, routine prostate cancer screening is not recommended unless there is a family history of prostate cancer or symptoms.

 Screening for osteoporosis in women over 65 is also covered, unless the woman already has osteopenia or osteoporosis, in which case the testing is not covered since it is not a screening test but a follow-up diagnostic test.